mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `http`

-The `http` service allows GET and POST requests to an HTTP service.
+The `http` service allows to invoke GET and POST requests to an HTTP service.

-Each target has five parameters:
+Each target has five parameters.

-1. The HTTP method (one of `get` or `post`)
+1. The HTTP method, one of `get` or `post`.
-2. The URL, which is transformed if possible (transformation errors are ignored)
+2. The URL, which is transformed if possible, while ignoring any transformation errors.
 3. `None` or a dict of parameters.
 Each individual parameter value is transformed.
-4. `None` or a list of username/password e.g. `( 'username', 'password')`
+4. `None` or a list of username/password tuples e.g. `( 'username', 'password')`
-5. `None` or True to force the transformation of the third parameter to a json object and to send the HTTP header `Content-Type` with a value of `application/json` when using `post`
+5. `None` or `True`, to force the transformation of the third parameter to a JSON object, and to send the HTTP header `Content-Type` with a value of `application/json`, when using `post`.

 ```ini
 [config:http]